Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The lonely trail to the hot springs during the winter

-If outdoor recreation is your passion, then you’ll find lots of fun outdoorsy things to do in Mammoth Lakes.
-Mammoth Mountain Resort is one of the best ski resorts in California and gathers thousands of visitors in the winter seasons.
+You’ll find lots of fun and outdoorsy things to do in Mammoth Lakes.
+Mammoth Mountain Resort is one of the best California ski resorts and draws thousands of visitors in the winter.

-For a quieter, more local experience, I recommend visiting Mammoth in the off-shoulder months.
-Check out the hundreds of hiking trails and lakes in the area or go for a dip in the Mammoth hot springs.
+Visiting the resort is fun, but I recommend a trip to Mammoth in the off-season if you want a quieter visit.
+Check out the hundreds of hiking trails and lakes in the area.
+Or go for a dip in the excellent Mammoth Lakes hot springs.

 Lone Pine